Supercobra27/CMPE458/my-mini-compiler/README.md

 Three executables are generated,
 - one for just the lexer from phase 1 `my-mini-compiler1`,
 - one for with the combination of the lexer and the parser `my-mini-compiler2`,
-- one for the combination of lexer, parser and semantic analyzer `my-mini-compiler3` (work in progress).
+- one for the combination of lexer, parser and semantic analyzer `my-mini-compiler3`.

 Both executables are run the in the terminal in the same way, by running the executable along with your input file of choice.
 For example: